What is croup?

 Croup is an infection caused by a virus.
 It causes swelling of the windpipe (trachea), the airways to the lungs (the bronchi) and the vocal cords (voice box).
 This swelling makes the airway narrower, so it is harder to breathe.

 Croup is often only a mild illness, but it can become serious quickly.
+It is very common in young children, mainly in children aged under 5 years.

 What are the symptoms of croup?